Chapman and Hall, 1957.

 First Edition, first printing.
 8vo.
 184pp.
 Blue boards with gilt lettering to spine.
-Pictorial dustwrapper.
-A fine copy with clean boards & no marks to textblock edges.
+Pictorial dustwrapper by Biro.
+A fine copy with clean boards & a little light foxing to leading edge - barely noticeable.
 No inscriptions.
-The fine dustwrapper is in wonderful unmolested condition.
-Complete with original Blackwell's (Oxford book retailer) contemporary request slip for its Magdelan College private customer, loosely laid in.
-A superior copy in every way.
+The fine dustwrapper is crisp & clean.
+Original price of 12s6dnet to front flap.

 Waugh described this book as his 'mad book' - a largely autobiographical account of a period of hallucinations caused by bromide intoxication that he experienced in the early months of 1954, recounted through his Catholic author protagonist Gilbert Pinfold.